How to Change Standard Form to Slope Intercept Form

 2y = -3x + 8

 See what happened?
-The x-term moved to the right side, and it picked up a negative sign.
+Day to day, the x-term moved to the right side, and it picked up a negative sign.
 Don't forget that part — it's where most people mess up.

 Step 2: Divide every term by the coefficient of y